 Extensions Life Cycle Management

-When you’re satisfied with the locally-hosted test version, you upload your Extension’s assets to, and begin serving them from, the Twitch CDN.
-Then you can transition the version to Hosted Test, to test that the extension still works when served from Twitch.
+When you’re satisfied with the locally-hosted test version, upload your Extension’s assets to and begin serving them from the Twitch CDN.
+Then you can transition the version to Hosted Test, to test that the Extension still works when served from Twitch.

-Once you are in Hosted Test, if you want to change any of your Extension version details (e.g., name, description, images, etc), you must move back to Local Test.
+If you are in Hosted Test and want to change any of your Extension version details, you must move back to Local Test.

-Only one version of an extension can be in Review at a time.
-Once a version is in Review, the only way to change it is to go back to Local Test to make the changes, upload the assets again, then re-submit the version for review.
-Note that re-submitting resets your place in the review queue.
+Only one version of an Extension can be in Review at a time.
+Once a version is in Review, the only way to change it is to go back to Local Test, make changes, upload the assets again, then re-submit the version for review.
+Bear in mind that re-submitting resets your place in the review queue.

-After the extension version is reviewed by Twitch, it is placed into one of three states:
+After an Extension version is reviewed by Twitch, it is placed into one of three states:

-Rejected means Twitch views the extension as inappropriate and will not accept it.
-The extension’s Client ID (a unique identifier) is permanently revoked.
+- Rejected means Twitch views the Extension as inappropriate and will not accept it.
+The Extension’s Client ID, which is a unique identifier, is permanently revoked.
 Rejected is a terminal state.

-Approved means you can release the extension at any time.
-You can go back to a test state if desired, but this incurs another full review cycle.
+- Approved means you can release your Extension at any time.
+You can go back to a test state if desired, but you will have to go through another full review cycle.

-When a new version is Released, it goes live (becomes publicly visible) and can no longer be updated, only replaced with a new version.
-For a given extension, only one version can be released at a time: any prior released version is transitioned to Deprecated, and any installations of it are immediately upgraded.
+When a new version is Released, it goes live and can no longer be updated, only replaced with a new version.
+Only one version of an Extension can be released at a time: any prior released version is transitioned to Deprecated, and any installations of it are immediately upgraded.
 When you release a new version: